NeotokyoRebuild/neo/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Build, Description, "To Reproduce", "Expected/Actual behavior", and "Machine info" ALL MUST be completed in.
-DO NOT put in chatlogs and instead forumlate them into detailed description and reproduction steps.
+DO NOT put in chatlogs and instead formulate them into detailed description and reproduction steps.
 -->
 A clear and concise description of what the bug is.